microsoft/vscode-azureappservice/README.md

 deploy and scale web, mobile, and API apps.
 Use the Azure App Service extension for VS Code to quickly create, manage, and deploy your websites.

-**Visit the [wiki](https://github.com/Microsoft/vscode-azureappservice/wiki) more information about Azure App Service and how to use the advanced features of the extension.**
+**Visit the [wiki](https://github.com/Microsoft/vscode-azureappservice/wiki) for more information about Azure App Service and how to use the advanced features of the extension.**

 ## Installation